noxonsu/onout.org/docs/support_system_faq_GTP.md

 lottery,Any additional security setting or plugins recommend?,"You can follow basic security recommendations for WordPress, just google it. " lottery,I visited your discord and was concerned to read about risks of users loosing their crypto - is this safe??,"Yes, we have fixed the callback issue in the latest version of the lottery plugin...
-You can download it only on https://dash.onout.org/ " lottery,is it possible to hold a lottery for bnb but people buy lottery tickets with Rainbow shiba?,"No, the same token should be in a bank and reward. " lottery,"I'm not sure how to load a prize in the lottery, how can I deposit a prize into the lottery for people to purchase tickets for?",Follow the WP admin panel &gt; Lottery &gt; All Lotteries &gt; Choose the one you need &gt; click Re lottery,is there anyway to check which version of the lottery I have?,"Follow the WP admin panel &gt; Plugins &gt; Installed Plugins &gt; find Lottery Factory, the latest version of the lottery plugin is 1.0.37. " lottery,and has this been audited to assure customers of its safety?,"You can check the technical details of this issue here - https://tools.onout.org/doc/incidents/lottery2022.md We do not use external audits (AND PLACE THIS INFORMATION ON EVERY PAGE at dash.onout.org).
+You can download it only on https://dash.onout.org/ " lottery,is it possible to hold a lottery for bnb but people buy lottery tickets with Rainbow shiba?,"No, the same token should be in a bank and reward. " lottery,"I'm not sure how to load a prize in the lottery, how can I deposit a prize into the lottery for people to purchase tickets for?",Follow the WP admin panel > Lottery > All Lotteries > Choose the one you need > click Re lottery,is there anyway to check which version of the lottery I have?,"Follow the WP admin panel > Plugins > Installed Plugins > find Lottery Factory, the latest version of the lottery plugin is 1.0.37. " lottery,and has this been audited to assure customers of its safety?,"You can check the technical details of this issue here - https://tools.onout.org/doc/incidents/lottery2022.md We do not use external audits (AND PLACE THIS INFORMATION ON EVERY PAGE at dash.onout.org).
 In the description of the product, you can't see any guarantees users funds will be safe. " lottery,is it possible to decompress the lottery plugin for add the cronos network?,"Yes, we can add it, but you will also need to send some native coins of the EVM chain to deploy some re" lottery,As I understand it is a form of Wordpress plugging - what crucial information is being held on the serve (or none)?,"The main application use ReactJS.
 It is a full fork of the pancake lottery app.
 We use WordPress only for creating, editing, storing, and managing Farms information. "